Group Health Insurance for Construction Firms

 Jason Stolz CLTC, CRPC

 Construction companies face a unique challenge when it comes to employee health benefits.
 Crews are mobile, job sites change, risk levels vary, and workforce size can fluctuate seasonally.
-A one-size-fits-all health insurance plan rarely works.
-That’s why group health insurance for construction firms requires a strategy built around cost control, flexibility, and workforce stability—not just premiums.
+A one-size-fits-all health insurance plan rarely works in the real world.
+That’s why group health insurance for construction firms needs a strategy built around cost control, flexibility, and workforce stability—not just a premium number.

 At Diversified Insurance Brokers, we help construction companies of all sizes design group health plans that attract skilled workers, control long-term costs, and adapt to changing project demands.
 Whether you operate a small specialty trade, a regional general contracting firm, or a multi-state construction company, we evaluate insured, level-funded, and self-funded options to find the right balance between coverage and cost.

-Why Group Health Insurance Is Different for Construction Companies
+Why Group Health Insurance Is Different for Construction Firms

-Without a properly structured group health plan, construction companies often experience sharp premium increases, reduced carrier options, or limited plan flexibility.
-Over time, this leads to difficult choices between absorbing rising costs or reducing benefits—both of which can impact employee retention and bidding competitiveness.
+Without a properly structured group health strategy, construction firms often see sharp premium increases, reduced carrier options, or plan changes that frustrate employees.
+Over time, leadership ends up choosing between absorbing rising costs or reducing benefits—both of which can impact retention and bidding competitiveness.

 Common Health Insurance Challenges in the Construction Industry